Faculty Academic Progress Committee Procedures

 Academic year: means the teaching periods with results ordinarily released in the current calendar year

-APC: means the Academic Progress Committee constituted by the Dean of a faculty under section 4 of Statute 6.2.
-Each faculty may have one or more Academic Progress Committee.
+APC: means an Academic Progress Committee constituted by the Dean of a faculty under regulation 29 of the Monash University (Academic Board) Regulations.
+Each Faculty may have one or more Academic Progress Committee.

 APC Hearing: means a hearing conducted by an APC whether or not a student concerned is in attendance.

 APC Trigger: means the criteria that justify referral to an APC whether or not a student concerned is in attendance.

 Bias: refers to a reasonable perception of bias on the part of an APC member.
 Such a reasonable perception can exist where the person has a closed mind to the student's circumstances or has pre-judged the case or is influenced by personal factors in deciding the student's case.

 Details of Hearing Letter: means the letter that provides a student with the time, date and venue of an APC Hearing which they may attend.

-Deemed delivery date: means the date a notice is treated as having been delivered to the student by post after applying normal delivery times advised by the organisation delivering the notice.
-This anticipates a student regularly checks their mail.
-Any failure by the student to check their mail does not alter the deemed delivery date.
+Deemed delivery date: means the date a notice is treated as having been delivered to the student after applying the delivery times set out in regulation 37 of the Monash University (Academic Board) Regulations.
+This anticipates a student regularly checks their email and postal mail.
+Any failure by the student to check their email and postal mail does not alter the deemed delivery date.